ptrkvsky/portfolio-2023/README.md

 - **GraphQL Code Generator**: Used to generate types and interfaces from the GraphQL Sanity endpoint.
 All types goes into SanityGraph

+- **Nano Store**: Nano Store is a lightweight and efficient state management library for JavaScript applications.
+It provides a simple API for managing the state of your application, making it easy to handle complex state logic with minimal boilerplate code.

 By running these checks before each commit, Husky helps maintain code quality and consistency while ensuring that your project remains error-free.

 ## Lighthouse Audit